fabianrl007/Spot-the-Deception/README.md

 ## **Section 1: The Architecture of Persuasion: Analyzing the OBBBA's Promotional Language**

 The passage of the "One Big Beautiful Bill Act" was preceded and accompanied by a disciplined and highly effective communication strategy.
-This strategy, led by the executive branch and amplified by legislative leaders, was designed to frame the complex, multi-faceted legislation in simple, positive, and broadly appealing terms.
+This strategy, led by the executive branch and amplified by legislative leaders, was designed to frame the complex, multifaceted legislation in simple, positive, and broadly appealing terms.
 An analysis of the public statements reveals a carefully constructed narrative focused on direct benefits to sympathetic voter blocs, economic patriotism, and a clear contrast with political opponents.

 ### **1.1 Identifying the Key Proponents and Their Core Message**